 Completing Your Assignment And Viewing Feedback

-Once you have submitted your assignment, and you have navigated through each section to the Give Feedback page, click on Complete Assignment at the bottom right.
+Once you have submitted your assignment and have navigated through each section to the Give Feedback page, click on Complete Assignment at the bottom right.

-Once feedback has been posted on your assignment, you can also review it at anytime, by returning to the assignment and clicking on Go to Summary at the bottom.
+Once feedback has been posted on your assignment, you can also review it at anytime, by returning to the assignment and clicking on Go to feedback at the bottom.

 Commonly Asked Questions

 How can I tell if a course includes assignments?